In this episode of Procreate FAQs, I am going to answer your question about whether you need Apple Pencil for Procreate.

 What is more, since Procreate version 5.3, Procreate doesn’t support third-party styluses and only works with styluses using Apple Pencil technology.
 This effectively excludes any cheaper iPad stylus, so be careful when getting a stylus for Procreate.

-Since December 2022, there are only four stylus pens supported by Procreate.
+Since December 2022, there are only six stylus pens supported by Procreate.
 They are styluses using Apple Pencil technology:

 In the story of Procreate, the Procreate actually gained traction among digital artists only once the Apple Pencil was introduced with the first iPad Pro in 2015.